Strengthening the evidence for childhood obesity strategies

 - Documented the development and implementation of the two statewide programs

-- Described and analyse the influence of health care and other related systems and structures on the delivery of two state-based community childhood overweight and obesity group intervention strategies
+- Described and analysed the influence of health care and other related systems and structures on the delivery of two state-based community childhood overweight and obesity group intervention strategies

 - Explored the relative contribution (facilitators and barriers) to successful implementation and sustainability of interventions